-Orderly and Proper Planning
+Orderly and Proper Planning and History of the Site

 Clause 67(b) of the LPS Regulations requires Council to have due regard to the principle of orderly and proper planning.
 Orderly and proper planning generally relates to whether an application is consistent with the objectives of a planning scheme and any relevant policy.